T-ROY77/CS123A-Pairwise-Alignment/README.md

 Pairwise Alignment Tool

 This is a pairwise alignment tool used to generate an optimal alignment for nucleotide and protein sequences.
 The tool supports 2 different modes:
 Nucleotide mode will calculate an optimal alignment using nucleotide match/mismatch scoring.
 For a nucleotide match, the score is +1.
 For a nucleotide mismatch, the score is -1.

 Protein mode will calculate an optimal alignment based on a scoring matrix loaded into the tool.

 To start the tool, run main and follow the prompts printed in the console.

 The tool will first print the sequences currently loaded.
-If no sequences are loaded, they will prompt the user to enter sequences
+If no sequences are loaded, they will prompt the user to enter sequences.
 The tool will prompt user with multiple options:

 1. Enter new query sequences
 -The tool will ask for a name for the first sequence.
 Pressing enter with nothing typed will set the name to "Sequence 1:"